etnlbck/murrieta-design-system/.github/ISSUE_TEMPLATE/feature_request.md

-# Feature Request Template

-## Summary

-Provide a clear and concise summary of the feature you are requesting.

-**What problem does this feature solve?**
-(Explain the challenge or need this feature would address.)

-**How does this align with the goals of the Murrieta Design System?**
-(Explain how this feature supports the design system’s principles or purpose.)

 ---

-## Proposed Solution

-Describe your proposed solution in detail:

-- **Feature Overview**: What would the feature do?
-- **User Stories**: (Optional) Include specific user stories or use cases.
-- **Visuals**: (Optional) Attach wireframes, mockups, or diagrams to illustrate the feature.
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

 ---

-## Alternatives Considered

-List any alternative solutions or approaches you’ve thought of and why you believe your proposal is the best option.

----

-## Additional Information
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
-Add any other context, links, or resources that might help in evaluating your feature request.
+Add any other context or screenshots about the feature request here.

----

-Thank you for helping to make the Murrieta Design System better! 🚀